 The Hall of the States Building is located directly across the street from the United States Capitol Complex and is easily accessible from Metro's Union Station Red Line station and several Metrobus stops.
-GW rents three or four conference rooms Monday through Thursday on the second floor of the building and holds class in the early evening, generally from 6:00 p.m. to 8:00 p.m.
+GW rents several conference rooms Monday through Thursday on the second floor of the building and holds class in the early evening, generally from 6:00 p.m. to 8:00 p.m.
 Meter parking is usually available.
 Building garage parking is also available, for an hourly fee.
-The Union Station metro is a two-block walk.

 The Hall of the States Building has a guard posted at the entrance to the building 24 hours a day.
 All students must be issued a temporary identification card (valid for same day only) each time they attend class.
-In addition, contract security guards hired by the Hall of the States building management are posted at strategic locations throughout the building, 24 hours a day.
-Watkins Security Company is responsible for the security of the building.
+In addition, contract security guards hired by the Hall of the States building management are posted at strategic locations throughout the building, 24 hours per day.
+A private security firm is responsible for the security of the building.

-This facility is designated as a commuter center, and has no residence halls.
+\This facility is designated as a commuter center, and has no residence halls.